BePo65/mat-tristate-checkbox/projects/mat-tristate-checkbox/README.md

 > &lt;mat-tristate-checkbox&gt; provides the same functionality as the Angular Material checkbox enhanced with 3 states.

+## Release hints
+Starting with version 16 this package is unscoped (i.e. is named 'mat-image-overflow' not '@bepo65/mat-image-overflow').

 ## Prerequisites

 The package can be used in Angular apps with Angular Material installed.
 This Version requires Angular 16.